-In order to focus on Enron’s core businesses and rationalize its cost structure, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
-For a description of each group of businesses, see Note 2 to the Consolidated Financial Statements.
+In order to focus on Enron’s core businesses and rationalize their cost structure, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
+For a description of each group of businesses, see “Liquidity, Capital Resources and Outlook” below.

 The recent deterioration in Enron’s credit rating has caused a negative impact on Enron’s projected 2001 fourth quarter profitability.
 This is primarily the result of a reduced level of transaction activity by Enron’s trading counterparties, particularly longer-term transactions.
 However, it is too early to determine the exact impact these events will have on Enron’s fourth quarter 2001 operating results.
-Additionally, the fourth quarter of 2001 will likely be negatively impacted by severance costs and other restructuring charges resulting from the repositioning of many of Enron’s businesses consistent with the restructuring plan.
+Additionally, the fourth quarter of 2001 will likely be negatively impacted by severance, restructuring and other charges resulting from the repositioning of many of Enron’s businesses consistent with the restructuring plan as well as potential writedowns as discussed in “Liquidity, Capital Resources and Outlook – Unconsolidated Equity Affiliates” below.

 RESULTS OF OPERATIONS - Third Quarter 2001 vs. Third Quarter 2000

 The following review of Enron’s results of operations should be read in conjunction with the Consolidated Financial Statements.
-The Consolidated Financial Statements included herein have been adjusted to reflect the impacts of the restatements discussed in Note 3.
-For the impacts on Enron’s Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001, see Note 3.
-While the restatement discussed in Note 3 reflects Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters and Enron cannot predict what impact the information gathered by the Special Committee may have on the financial information included in this report.
-As a result, Enron will not issue amendments to its annual reports on Forms 10-K for the years ended December 31, 1997 through 2000, or its Quarterly Reports on Forms 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.
+The Consolidated Financial Statements included herein have been adjusted to reflect the anticipated impacts of the restatements discussed in Note 3.
+For the impacts on Enron’s Consolidated Financial Statements for the years ended December 31, 1997 through 2000 and for the first and second quarters of 2001, see Note 3 to the Consolidated Financial Statements.
+While these restatements reflect Enron’s current understanding of the relevant facts, it is possible that the Special Committee’s investigation will identify additional or different information concerning these matters and Enron cannot predict what impact the information gathered by the Special Committee may have on the financial information included in this report.
+As a result, Enron will not issue amendments to its annual reports on Forms 10-K for the years ended December 31, 1997 through 2000, or its quarterly reports on Forms 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the anticipated restatements of Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.

 Consolidated Net Income

-Enron’s third quarter 2001 net income, excluding items impacting comparability, was $356 million compared to $302 million in the third quarter of 2000.
-Items impacting comparability are discussed in the respective segment results.
+Enron reported a loss of $644 million in the third quarter of 2001 compared to $303 million of earnings in the third quarter of 2000.
+The significant decrease relates to losses on investing activities discussed in Corporate and Other, the impairments by Azurix Corp. discussed in Global Assets and charges recorded by Broadband Services.
 Enron’s business is divided into eight reporting segments.

 Wholesale - Americas.
 The Wholesale – Americas segment (Americas) consists of Enron’s gas and power market-making operations and merchant energy activities in North and South America.